highchair/artinruins-com/_property/116-waterman-st-pvd.md

 images:
   - url: 116-waterman-rendering.jpg
     alt: 'Construction photos for a large, blocky apartment building clad in sections of dark panelling and dark stone.
-The building has a flat roof and straight, flat edges.'
+The building has a flat roof and straight, flat edges.
+It is five stories tall with many small terraces on two of the four sides.'
     caption: 'Rendering provided to Design Review Committee documents from Aharonian & Associates, Inc, Architects'
     sizes: '1200, 900'
   - url: 116-waterman-jh-2023-09-01.jpg